hazelcast/hazelcast-jet/site/website/blog/2020-06-23-jdk-gc-benchmarks-rematch.md

    result was consistent.
 Maybe there's a lesson in there for the ZGC engineers.

+## A Sneak Peek into Upcoming Versions

 As a preview into what's coming up in OpenJDK, we also took a look at the [Early Access release 27 of JDK 15](https://download.java.net/java/early_access/jdk15/28/GPL/openjdk-15-ea+28_linux-x64_bin.tar.gz).
-It lacks the pacer improvement for Shenondoah, so to properly test its prospects we used a build available at [builds.shipilev.net/openjdk-jdk](https://builds.shipilev.net/openjdk-jdk/), specifically one that reports its version as `build 16-testing+0-builds.shipilev.net-openjdk-jdk-b1282-20200611`.
+Shenandoah's pacer improvement is not applied in it, so to properly test Shenandoah's prospects we used a build available at [builds.shipilev.net/openjdk-jdk](https://builds.shipilev.net/openjdk-jdk/), specifically one that reports its version as `build 16-testing+0-builds.shipilev.net-openjdk-jdk-b1282-20200611`.
+Out of interest we also doubled our throughput range to capture more of the behavior after the latency exceeds 10 milliseconds.
+Here's what we got:

 ![Latencies on upcoming JDK versions](assets/2020-06-23-latencies-latest.png)

-We can see a nice incremental improvement for the ZGC: less than 5 ms latencies at throughputs below 5 M/s, but the other two collectors are essentially the same as before.
-Shenandoah's chart looks even a bit worse than before, but exactly how much above 10 milliseconds its latency was doesn't make a difference for our bottom line.
+We can see a nice incremental improvement for the ZGC: less than 5 ms latencies at throughputs below 5 M/s.
+Shenandoah's curve is even a bit worse at 2.5-3 M per second, but generally pretty similar.
+At higher loads we can see ZGC's failure mode is quite a bit more severe than Shenandoah's, although just how bad the latency gets doesn't affect the bottom line of a scenario where everything above 10 ms is already a failure.

+The wider chart also gives better insight into the stability of G1, keeping itself below 20 ms all the way up to 20 M items per second.